 She had eyes like drops of a rainbow above the blood red horizon of her beautifully arched lips.
-What lent this observation even more significance was the inexplicable fact that she apparently liked me!
+What lent this observation even more significance was the inexplicable fact that she appeared to like me!

 Then two unrelated events convened and provided the dearly needed inspiration.
-The first one was an ice cream truck and the second one was a friend of mine, who was in line with me at the truck while complaining that in his lab he had run out of liquid nitrogen and now had to wait until the next day for replenishment.
+The first one was an ice cream truck.
+The second one was a friend of mine, who was in line with me at the truck while complaining that in his lab he had run out of liquid nitrogen.
+I offered him some of my liquid nitrogen, which got me a free ice cream cone.

 The solution had presented itself!
 It was clear as daylight: I was going to invite my aspiring flame over to my lab to the best ice cream she had ever tasted.
 I was going to make it all by myself, in front of her very eyes, using liquid nitrogen to chill it instead of a normal freezer!

 Now, you must know that liquid nitrogen has a temperature of -320 °F or -210 °C, whichever you prefer.
-It freezes everything it comes into contact with in a real hurry while evaporating in a mystic display of billowing clouds.
+It instantly freezes everything it comes into contact with while evaporating in a mystic display of billowing clouds.

 I googled a recipe for strawberry ice cream and got this online: